 Email the Military Chairman

-Jim is a first-year Parades chairman, who oversees Cheyenne Frontier Days™ largest volunteer committee.
+Jim is a second-year Parades chairman, who oversees Cheyenne Frontier Days™ largest volunteer committee.
 The Parades Committee produces four Grand Parades, the rodeo’s grand entry, and the Chuckwagon Cook-off.
 The Parades Committee partners with the Pancake Breakfast security, the W-HEELS organization, the CFD Old West Museum, visiting rodeo royalty, and the CFD ambassadors riding group—The Dandies.

 Family: Wife – Nancy; Child – April